raarevalo96/laravel-excel-seeder/README.md

 Laravel Excel Seeder is open-sourced software licensed under the MIT license.

 ## Changes
+#### 2.1.5
+- Change method for text output markdown files.
+Create a directory with a separate markdown per sheet instead of one long file.
 #### 2.1.4
 - Fix bug where worksheet prefixed with skipper string was not skipped if it was the first worksheet in the workbook
 #### 2.1.3